ul-gh/bms_gateway/README.md

 The Python code uses asyncio, async-enabled python-can and aiomqtt packages for cooperative multitasking.

-Battery-management CAN bus interface is supposed to be facilitated using the Linux kernel socket-can API.
+Battery-management CAN bus interface is facilitated using the Linux kernel socket-can API.
 Hardware interfaces are e.g. using the Raspberry Pi and a multiple-CAN-bus-interface, or, alternatively, using multiple USB-to-CAN adapters based on CANable-compatible firmware.

 The gateway application is configured via text file in user home folder: